-As stated above, FSANZ has prepared a draft variation to permit the use of the enzyme as a processing aid in the manufacture and/or processing of meat, vegetable and seafood products.
+As stated above, FSANZ has prepared a draft variation to permit the use of the enzyme as a processing aid in the manufacture of bakery products.
 The express permission for the enzyme to be used as a processing aid would also provide the permission for its potential presence in the food for sale as a food produced using gene technology.
-The enzyme is a food produced using gene technology for Code purposes as it is derived from 'an organism that has been modified using gene technology' (see subsection 1.1.2-2(3) of the Code)3.
+The enzyme is a food produced using gene technology for Code purposes as it is derived from 'an organism that has been modified using gene technology' (see subsection 1.1.2-2(3) of the Code)5.